 If you need some inspiration before heading to your next barber appointment, check out six of our favorite haircuts for concealing a receding hairline.

 The Best Haircuts That Hide A Receding Hairline

 When your hair is thinning in the middle of your head, a combover is usually the go-to style to hide any baldness.
 While combovers get a bad wrap, modern variations of the style are an on-trend and effective way to hide a receding hairline.
 A shag cut on short locks (think 2-3 inches long) allows you to use a similar technique by literally covering up your hairline.
-Style your shaggy locks to fall forward towards your forehead for an bedhead look and your friends and family will be none the wiser.
+Style your shaggy locks to fall forward towards your forehead for a bedhead look, and your friends and family will be none the wiser.
 Amp up your texture with a styling product like Baxter Of California’s Clay Effect Style Spray.
 This texturizing hairspray for men leaves hair with a strong, clay-like hold and a matte finish.

 Looking for a professional haircut to help hide your receding hairline?
 Use our salon locator to book an appointment at a barbershop near you!